How to Use LinkedIn in 2026

 Interestingly, the new version of the algorithm called Brew360 stopped promoting only the newest content.
 Now relevance matters.
 You might see a post from 3 weeks ago in your feed if the system considers it important to you.

-LinkedIn tools – what do I recommend?
+6. LinkedIn tools I recommend

 Artur tried to extract “one magic tool” from me, but it ended with several.
 If you want to act professionally: